 By the same token, give yourself credit for your great work.
 Don’t be humble if you truly kick butt at something.

 20. Do you have a list of skills, specific to the job, on your resume?

 When looking at how to write a resume, a list of skills does two things.
 It satisfies your compulsion to include everything on your resume but in a concise way.
 And it gives resume readers a reason to keep reading.
 If you checked all of their boxes, then they will give your resume a closer look.

 Again, people don’t really read resumes, they scan them.
 A list is easy to scan.
 Don’t bury these skills in the experience section.

 So that’s it.
-These 20 resume writing tips will help you assess your current resume and get you on your way to write one that will get noticed.
+These 20 questions will help you assess your current resume and get you on your way to write a resume that will get noticed.
 Good luck and never settle.